Dennis Novak

-Dennis Novak ([ˈdɛnɪs ˈnoːvak]; born 28 August 1993, in Wiener Neustadt) is an Austrian professional tennis player.
+Dennis Novak ([ˈdɛnɪs ˈnoːvak]; born 28 August 1993, in Wiener Neustadt) is an Austrian former professional tennis player.
 Novak achieved a career-high ATP singles ranking of world No. 85 in March 2020.

 Professional career

-2013
+2013: ATP debut

 Novak made his ATP main draw debut at the 2013 Bet-at-home Cup Kitzbühel where he defeated Matthias Haim, Lorenzo Giustino and Tihomir Grozdanov in the qualifying rounds.
 In the main draw, Novak lost to compatriot Andreas Haider-Maurer.